nodejs/node/doc/api/fs.md

-On Windows, `file:` {URL}s with a host name convert to UNC paths, while `file:` {URL}s with drive letters convert to local absolute paths. `file:` {URL}s without a host name nor a drive letter will result in an error:
+On Windows, `file:` {URL}s with a host name convert to UNC paths, while `file:` {URL}s with drive letters convert to local absolute paths. `file:` {URL}s with no host name and no drive letter will result in an error:

 ```mjs
 import { readFileSync } from 'fs';